azsk/AzTS-docs/10-Security Exceptions/SelfAttestation.md

 Below are the steps to submit a self-attestation exception
 1. Navigate to the AzTS UI.
 2. Select the "Exception Mode" toggle button.
-3. Expand the subscription to view scan result and select the non-complaint control which has to be attested.
+3. Expand the subscription to view scan result and select the non-compliant control which has to be attested.
 4. After selecting the control, select the 'Action' button in the right corner of the screen and then select 'Add/Renew Exceptions' from the drop down.
 This will open a pop-up window.
 5. In the pop-up window, select the type of exception as 'Self Attestation' and provide a valid business justification.
 6. Verify the entered details and select 'Confirm'.